 This little scene is from a work of fiction, but the situation it illustrates is both real and relatable.
 The crossword is just one of the cultural products in a whole consignment that has been imported to India from largely the United States of America and England in not just 1979, when the scene takes place, but even in 2020.
 This import process, recognized as “cultural imperialism” , has been made more ubiquitous with the digital turn in cultural consumption as access to all avenues of human expression - movies, songs, clothes, design, books - has become easier and cheaper for the average urban Indian consumer.
 It is to the general trend in the last industry – that of books – that this project is framed by.

-After independence in 1947, language has played a key role in Indian cultural and political life.
-On the one hand, adopted increasingly as tool for economic progress and educate children to be ready for the global job market.
-On the other, helped find common linguistic ground in a country with 14 official languages (before the 1990s.
+After gaining independence in 1947, language has played a key role in Indian cultural and political life.
+On the one hand, India adopted English increasingly as a tool for economic progress and used it to educate children to be ready for the global job market.
+On the other, English helped find common linguistic ground in a country with 14 official languages (before the 1990s.
 In 2021, the number is 22), and over a thousand mother tongues “classified under 105 languages” , coming from four different language families.
-While the new nation’s constitutional plan was to adopt Hindi as the only official language by 1965, protests across the country that saw Hindi as imposition of the ruling class in India and exclusionary to the Southern and North-eastern states.
+While the new nation’s constitutional plan was to adopt Hindi as the only official language by 1965, protesters across the country that saw Hindi as imposition of the ruling class in India and especially exclusionary to the Southern and North-eastern states.
 This led to The Official Language Act, 1963 , which cemented English’s permanent position in the socio-cultural milieu of the nation, wielding hegemony even as it empowered.

 In 1981, Salman Rushdie’s Midnight’s Children won the Booker prize.
-This was followed by the global success of other Indian writers who wrote in English, including Arundhati Roy, Vikram Seth, Jhumpa Lahiri hasha (Hindi for ‘language’, in this paper, to mean any writer in any Indian language besides English), became unimportant on both the national and global scale to the reading public outside individual and institutional literary circles.
+This was followed by the global success of other Indian writers who wrote in English, including Arundhati Roy, Vikram Seth, Jhumpa Lahiri.
+Bhasha (Hindi for ‘language’, in this paper, to mean any writer in any Indian language besides English) writers, by contrast, became unimportant on both the national and global scale to the reading public outside individual and institutional literary circles.
 So a Marathi writer was just that, a Marathi writer.
 His identity as Indian writer was erased in this push for English.

 The global publishing industry too started making forays into India.
 With it came an influx of global literature in the urban Indian markets.
 It is not surprising that while I grew up speaking four languages, ‘literature’ always meant Anglo-American works written in English.
 Whether it was the school library or used-books stores in the neighborhood, it was easy to find everything from authors like Enid Blyton and Roald Dahl for children to Sydney Sheldon, Jeffery Archer, Dan Brown, Nicolas Sparks for the older reading public, and books like Harry Potter, Tintin, Nancy Drew, Famous Five, The Hardy Boys, Princess Diaries, but hardly any books in bhashas.

-This does not mean to invalidate the use of English, or make a call to replace it with the bhashas.
-This is to lay the foundation of how bhashas have been erased leisurely reading habits of the urban elite – in a metropolis like Mumbai where people come from all over India, one would be hard pressed to find a non-English book in most bookstores.
+This paper does not mean to invalidate the use of English, or make a call to replace it with the bhashas.
+This is to lay the foundation of how bhashas have been erased by leisurely reading habits of the urban elite – in a metropolis like Mumbai where people come from all over India, one would be hard pressed to find a non-English book in most bookstores.

 Several works cited in this paper, most prominently Ananthamurthy, 2015 and Singh and Iyer, 2016 spell out this phenomenon - of erasure of Indian languages and the struggles of the bhasha writer to find a place in cultural discussions on the national and global scale - much more eloquently.